 See our Land Acquisition Page for tutorials and links to essential land records, most of which are free.

 We Also offer 4 major downloadable resources for locating the earliest private purchasers of land across Pennsylvania: Warrant Registers for the entire state (set of 67 county Warrant Registers plus 3 pre-1733 ledgers), Patent Registers Indexes for the state (complete set), Tract Name Indexes from 1682-1959+, and the New Purchase Applications Register.

 The official Warrant, Patent, and Tract Name Register Indexes are also available as a set.

-Free Tools for PA Researchers
+Free Land Resources for PA Researchers

 Click this link for a state map with clickable counties leading to a compilation of free web resources, including thousands of images of 19-century landowner maps and atlases we have personally taken at the Library of Congress.
 These images can be downloaded and saved to your computer or printed.
 We give permission to use these images, for personal use only, with attribution to Ancestor Tracks.

 If you would like additional information, here is a PowerPoint Presentation (12.7 MB) giving further information about Ancestor Tracks.

 We extend our warmest appreciation to John Buxton for his permission to use his evocative painting “Breaking Camp at Turtle Creek” on our books and website